An electrical circuit consists of: (1) A source of electrical

 Another symbol found in basic circuit schematics is the symbol for the switch, shown in figure 8-27.
 The open switch symbol is shown in A of figure 8-27, and in B of figure 8-27 the closed switch symbol is shown connected in a circuit.
 There are many different types of switches, but these symbols can represent all but the most complex.

-Figure 8-28 illustrates the symbol for "ground" or the common reference point in a circuit.
-This is the reference point from which most circuit voltages are measured.
-This point is normally considered to be at zero potential.
+point in a circuit.
+This is the reference point from which most circuit

 Sometimes meters for measuring current flow or voltage are temporarily connected to the circuit, and in some circuits these meters are permanent components.
 In figure 8-29, the symbols for an ammeter and a voltmeter are used in a simple circuit.
 It is important that these components be connected properly.
 The ammeter, which measures current flow, is always connected in series with the power source and circuit resistances.
-The voltmeter, which measures the voltage across a circuit component, is always connected across (in parallel with) a circuit component, never in a series arrangement.
+The voltmeter, which measures the voltage across a circuit component, is always connected across (in parallel with) a circuit component, never in a series arrangement. |

 Resistors

 The last of the basic component requirements of a complete circuit can be grouped under the single heading of resistance.
 Resistance in a practical circuit may take the form of any electrical device, such as a motor or a lamp, which uses electrical power and produces some useful function.
 On the other hand, the resistance of a circuit may be in the form of resistors inserted in the circuit to limit current flow.
+A wide variety of resistors are available.
+Some have a fixed ohmic value and others are variable.
+They are manufactured from special resistance wire, graphite (carbon), or metal film.
+Wirewound resistors control large currents, while carbon resistors control relatively small currents.
+Wirewound resistors are constructed by winding resistance wire on a porcelain base, attaching the wire ends to metal terminals, and coating the wire for protection and heat conduction.
+(See figure 8-30.) |

-Carbon resistors are manufactured from a rod of compressed graphite and binding material, with wire leads, called "pigtail" leads, attached to each end of the resistor.
-(See figure 8-33.)
+Carbon resistors are manufactured from a rod of compressed graphite

 Variable resistors are used to vary the resistance while the equipment is in operation.
 Wirewound variable resistors control large currents, and carbon variable resistors control small currents.
 Wirewound variable resistors are constructed by winding resistance wire on a porcelain or bakelite circular form.
 A contact arm which can be adjusted to any position on the circular form by means of a rotating shaft is used to select resistance settings.
 (See figure 8-34.)
+Carbon variable resistors (see figure 8-35), used to control small currents, are constructed of a carbon compound deposited on a fiber disk.
+A contact on a movable arm varies the resistance as the arm shaft is turned. |

 The two symbols used on a schematic or circuit diagram to represent variable resistors are shown in figure 8-36.